${\mathbb Q}$-curves, Hecke characters and some Diophantine equations II: Introduction

 \subsection{Acknowledgments}

 We would like to thank Yingkun Li for sharing with us a proof of Theorem~\ref{thm:epsilondescription} and to Harald Helfgott for providing some bounds used in Section~\ref{section:Ellenberg}.
+We also want to thank Nuno Freitas for some useful comments on the proofs of Section~\ref{sec:nebentypus}.
+At last, we want to thank the referee for his/her suggestions that improved the quality of the present article.
 This research was partially supported by FonCyT BID-PICT 2018-02073 and by the Portuguese Foundation for Science and Technology (FCT) within project UIDB/04106/2020 (CIDMA).